Dark-Skullz/first-person-target-shooting/README.md

 --------------------------------------------------
 instructions:

-1. just open the inde
+1. just open the index.HTML file in your browser.
+2. have fun!

 if it doesn't work, just contact me on discord: